MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Overview.md

 OpenSSH for Windows has the below commands built in.

-- sshd which is the SSH server component that must be running on the system being managed remotely
+- sshd is the SSH server component that must be running on the system being managed remotely
-- ssh which is the SSH client component that runs on the user's local system
+- ssh is the SSH client component that runs on the user's local system
 - ssh-keygen generates, manages and converts authentication keys for SSH
 - ssh-agent stores private keys used for public key authentication
 - ssh-add adds private keys to the list allowed by the server